 Treat yourself to some days out exploring open gardens and wildlife parks and note down any ideas that you would love to see incorporated into your own outside space.

 If you’re planning on doing the job solo, start creating your budget sheet and sourcing all your features.
 Think creatively and explore junk and salvage yards for quirky one-offs.

 Those with a little more flexibility in their finances might consider hiring a garden designer or landscaper.
 Interview a broad range of candidates and find someone who’s totally on board with your vision and budget and can add some creative touches of their own.

-Then sit back, relax and enjoy a blissful summer in your own slice of green paradise.
+Then sit back, relax, and enjoy a blissful summer in your own slice of garden heaven.